 The term ‘public sector’ refers broadly to the entities that exist and people employed for public purpose.
 The public sector supports all three arms of government - the ‘executive’ arm (the Government of the day), the ‘legislature’ (Parliament) and the ‘judiciary’ (judges of the various courts).
-The public sector can be considered as comprising of a number of categories - public service departments, SES and non-SES organisations, other organisations and independent offices.
+For more information on this, visit Structure of the Western Australian government of our Public Sector Induction page.

-Page last updated 9 July 2014
+Page last updated 7 September 2019